What Is Gout?

 Gout typically comes on suddenly and without warning.
 It most often attacks the joint in the big toe first, though the ankle, wrists and other joints may also be affected.
 The joints become swollen and stiff, and the pain can be so severe that even the weight of bed sheets hurts.Read More

 Soda Habit Hikes Gout RiskFind Out More

 AskMDFind out what may be causing your foot and ankle problems

 Gout has three stages of development.
 The first stage is asymptomatic hyperuricemia, wherein a person has a high level of uric acid in the blood but no…

-- Q When should I call my doctor if I have gout?
+- Q How do I care for my feet if I have gout?

 - Q Why does gout often first appear in the feet?